sharkmoth/peewee/README.md

 ✦ Please do not interact with me if you obsess over radiosilence/radiostatic/murdermedia.

-✦ I don't do ships with anyone else other than my boyfriend.<h5>HDo not ask.</h5> Platonic is fine!
+✦ I don't do ships with anyone else other than my boyfriend. <h5>Do not ask.</h5> Platonic is fine!

 ✦ Do not interact with me if you are outwardly seriously sexual and ERP in public on ponytown.
 It's WEIRD AS FUCK.